Department

 Position Summary:

 The Observatory Supervisor (OS) maintains the telescopes at the Class of 1951 Observatory trains and manages student observers and facilitates the use of the observatory for teaching outreach and scientific work.
 The OS arranges their work hours with the faculty Observatory Director and will normally spend both daytime and nighttime hours on campus.
 During the term student workers will be at the observatory five nights per week as weather permits (we average about 40% clear nights).
+This is a part time in-person fixed-term position for the academic year (42 weeks per year) with an anticipated end date in Spring 2027.

 Responsibilities: